Glossary

 PUM

-Stands for potentially unwanted modification.
-This is an alteration made to a computer’s registry (or other settings), which either damages the computer or changes its behavior, without knowledge of the user.
-Such unwanted alterations can be done by legitimate software, malware, grayware, or PUP.
+A PUM (potentially unwanted modification) is an alteration made to a computer’s registry (or other settings), which either damages the computer or changes its behavior, without knowledge of the user.
+Such unwanted alterations can be done by legitimate software, malware, grayware, or PUP (potentially unwanted program).

 PUP